apache/trafficserver/doc/reference/configuration/records.config.en.rst

         TCP_NODELAY (1)
         SO_KEEPALIVE (2)
+        SO_LINGER (4) - with a timeout of 0 seconds

    .. note::

-        This is a flag and you look at the bits set.
-Therefore, you must set the value to ``3`` if you want to enable both options above.
+       This is a bitmask and you need to decide what bits to set.
+Therefore, you must set the value to ``3`` if you want to enable nodely and keepalive options above.

+       When SO_LINGER is enalbed, the linger timeout time is set to 0.
+       This setting is useful on outgoing connections when there is port exhaustion between ATS and the origin server.

 .. ts:cv:: CONFIG proxy.config.net.sock_mss_in INT 0